jaxdem.colliders#

 Abstract method to compute the total potential energy of the system.

-Implementations should calculate the sum per particle of all potential energies present in the system based on the current state and system configuration.
+Implementations should calculate the total sum of all potential energies present in the system based on the current state and system configuration.

 Parameters: